apache/arrow/docs/source/format/Columnar.rst

 *Version: 1.4*

-.. seealso:: :ref:`post-1-0-0-format-versions`
+.. seealso:: :ref:`Additions to the Arrow columnar format since version 1.0.0
+   <post-1-0-0-format-versions>`

-The "Arrow Columnar Format" includes a language-agnostic in-memory data structure specification, metadata serialization, and a protocol for serialization and generic data transport.
+The **Arrow columnar format** includes a language-agnostic in-memory data structure specification, metadata serialization, and a protocol for serialization and generic data transport.